Fullchee/js30/README.md

 * How to add a class to an element``

 26: How did he get the menu items below the nav?
+27: TODO: how do people do mouse acceleration?